Running your app within Jupyter

 Troubleshooting

-This feature has been introduced in the v0.6.5 jupyer-lab helm chart.
+This feature has been introduced in the v0.6.5 jupyter-lab helm chart.
 If following this guide doesn’t work for you it is likely that you’re on an older version.
 Contact us on the #analytical-platform-support Slack channel.
 Alternatively, contact us by email to request an upgrade.